RahulSeth08/RahulSeth08/README.md

 ### Hi there 👋

-I'm a [Your Profession/Title] passionate about [Your Interests/Expertise].
+I'm a Computer Science Student passionate about Software Engineering and Development.
 Welcome to my GitHub profile!

 🔭 I’m currently working on Django.

 🌱 I’m currently learning Javascript, REST API.

-💬 Ask me about Computer Science, Web Dev, DSA, and Software Engineering.
+💬 Ask me about Computer Science, Machine learning, Web Dev, DSA, and Software Engineering.

 📫 How to reach me: sethrahul4u@gmail.com.